StackStorm/st2/docs/source/authentication.rst

 user-scoped temporary access tokens.
 Those access tokens are used to authenticate against the st2api service.

-The service can run in two different modes which are described bellow.
+The service can run in two different modes which are described below.

 Configuring the service
 -----------------------